Climate Action with Family and Friends

 New Climate Book from the Cornell Civic Ecology Lab!

 Many of the course ideas are described in the popular-audience book In This Together: Connecting with Community to Combat the Climate Crisis.
 Book excerpts are included in this course for free.
 If you want to buy the entire book, please visit Amazon or Cornell University Press.
+You will get a 30% discount code if you register for the course.

 FREQUENTLY ASKED QUESTIONS (FAQs)